 - Thoroughly extinguish the fire and make sure the area is cool to the touch before leaving.

-- Develop and practice a plan that includes at least two escape routes from the RV.
+- Develop and practice an escape plan that includes at least two routes out of the RV.

 - Be sure everyone knows how to open hatches and emergency exits.

-- Keep multiple fire extinguishers in your RV and tow vehicle (if applicable) in case you encounter any small fires that you can put out quickly.
+- Keep multiple fire extinguishers in your RV and tow vehicle (if applicable) if you encounter any small fires that you can put out quickly.

-- Remind everyone that their lives are more important than your belongings.
+- Remind everyone that their lives are more important than their belongings.
 Evacuating to a safe place should always be the first priority.

 Do you have any questions or concerns?
 Leave a comment below!

 Looks like the above picture shows Chase and Lindsay with their fire pit on a rug.
 Probably NOT a good idea.

 In fairness to Roy, I did change the image above from the original!